peleicht/node-priority-limiter/README.md

 Super simple promise-based Rate Limiter:

-- comes in at 9.632 Bytes and Zero Dependencies
+- comes in at 9.632 bytes and zero dependencies
 - fully typed
 - maintains in-order execution and supports priorities
 - constant O(1) runtime, no matter the queue length or priorities